 Pyloric stenosis can occur any time between birth and 5 months of age, but it most commonly develops about 3 weeks after birth.
 The start of symptoms may be delayed if the baby was premature.

 Pyloric stenosis is corrected with surgery (pyloromyotomy).
-After a baby has the surgery, pyloric stenosis usually does not occur again.

 To learn more, visit Healthwise.org